CARG-uOttawa/DrIFT/README.md

 ## How to download the dataset?

-Please download, fill, and sign the [agreement](https://github.com/FardadDadboud/DrIFT/blob/main/agreements/DrIFT_agreement_V1.docx) and send it to [fardad.dadboud@uottawa.ca](mailto:fardad.dadboud@uottawa.ca).
+Please download, fill, and sign the [agreement](https://github.com/FardadDadboud/DrIFT/blob/main/agreements/DrIFT_agreement_V1.docx) and send it to [fardad.dadboud@uottawa.ca](mailto:fardad.dadboud@uottawa.ca) (please include "DrIFT_download" as the topic of your email).
 After that, we will pass you permission for the downloading of the dataset from 🤗.

 ## Citation